vippsas/vipps-login-api/vipps-login-api.md

 This flow requires both the `app_callback_url` and `redirect_uri` parameters: The `app_callback_url` should be a URI that will trigger the merchant's app and is used in the middle of the flow while the `redirect_uri` is used to complete the login. <b>Both</b> URIs must be added as a redirect URI in the [merchant portal](https://portal.vipps.no/), you find more information on how to do this [here](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-api-faq.md#how-can-i-activate-and-set-up-vipps-login).

-The `redirect_uri` can either redirect the user to a page in the browser or to the app:
+The `redirect_uri` can either redirect the user to a page in the browser or to the app.
+In either case it is important to avoid using static client secrets in the app for completing the login.
+(For more information see https://github.com/openid/AppAuth-Android#utilizing-client-secrets-dangerous and https://tools.ietf.org/html/rfc8252#section-8.5).
-* If `redirect_uri` returns to browser (https://merchant.com/callback...): This means that information from Vipps login will be handleded by the merchant backend.
-The merchant backend have to securely communicate this with the app.
-* If `redirect_uri` returns to app (merchant-app://callback...): This means that the information need to be sent from the app to the backend, or the information and login needs to be handled by the app.

 A typical flow/implementation might look like this:
 1. An OpenID authentication flow is initiated towards Vipps login in a webview in the merchant's app, preferably through a library like https://appauth.io/.
 SafariViewController and Chrome Custom Tabs are preferred browsers.